jinglejengel/redis_cluster/README.md

   - This will allow you to spin up a dynamic cluster without having to go in and tune specific files
 - Automated node creation for RAX cloud server (Maybe AWS)
 - Automated SSH keys
-- Ubuntu support alongside CentOS
+- Ubuntu support alongside CentOS (This branch)

 PRs welcome (and encouraged)!